gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

 ### Moving data

 - (1) Move the database encryption key from your CI server to your GitLab server.
+The command below will show you what you need to copy-paste to your GitLab server.
+On Omnibus GitLab servers you will have to add a line to `/etc/gitlab/gitlab.rb`.
+On GitLab servers installed from source you will have to replace the contents of `/home/git/gitlab/config/secrets.yml`.

 ```
 # CI server